 - 6. Agencies that screen comments for protected material before publication in the public rulemaking docket, either as required by law or as a matter of discretion, should redact the protected material and publish the rest of the comment.
-Redaction should be thorough enough to prevent the public from discerning the redacted material, but not so broad as to prevent the public from viewing non-protected material. - 7.
+Redaction should be thorough enough to prevent the public from discerning the redacted material, but not so broad as to prevent the public from viewing non-protected material.
+In addition, all redactions made pursuant to the Freedom of Information Act should include citations to the specific exemptions being applied. - 7.
 If redaction is not feasible within a comment, agencies should consider presenting the data in a summarized form. - 8.
 If redaction is not feasible across multiple, similar comments, agencies should consider presenting any related information in an aggregated form.
 Agencies should work with data science experts and others in relevant disciplines to ensure that aggregation is thorough enough to prevent someone from disaggregating the information. - 9.
 If the approaches identified in Paragraphs 6-8 would still permit a member of the public to identify protected material, agencies should withhold the comment in its entirety.

-When doing so, they should describe the withheld material for the public in as much detail as possible without compromising its confidentiality.
-10. When deciding whether and how to redact, aggregate, or withhold protected material, agencies should explore using artificial intelligence-based tools to aid in identifying protected material.
-Agencies should speak with private sector experts and technologyfocused agencies, such as the General Services Administration's Technology Transformation Service and the Office of Management and Budget's United States Digital Service, to determine which tools are most appropriate and how they can best be deployed given the agencies' resources.
+When doing so, they should describe the withheld material for the public in as much detail as possible without compromising its confidentiality. - 10.
+When deciding whether and how to redact, aggregate, or withhold protected material, agencies should explore using artificial intelligence-based tools to aid in identifying protected material.
+Agencies should speakconsult with private sector experts and technology-focused agencies, such as the General Services Administration's Technology Transformation Service and the Office of Management and Budget's United States